 It is common for people to not realize that eating disorders are often complicated by symptoms of underlying or pre-existing mental conditions, including the following:

 To understand eating disorders and addiction, people need to learn how to cope with an eating disorder and realize that there is help available.
-This can be done by realizing that treatment for dual diagnoses is available through various coping mechanisms and programs.
+This can be done by realizing that treatment for dual diagnoses is available through various coping mechanisms and treatment programs.
 Know that you are not alone!

 how to deal with eating disorder